sonic-net/SONiC/doc/aaa/TACACS+ Design.md

     Verify TACACS+ user can't run command not in server side whitelist.
 ```

-- config aaa authorization with TACACS+ and local:
+- config AAA authorization with TACACS+ and local:
 ```
     Verify TACACS+ user run command in server side whitelist:
         If command have local permission, user can run command.